coxley/ansible_packer/README.md

 [![Do what the fuck you want](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-2.png)](http://www.wtfpl.net/)

-Note: This is Archlinux `packer`, not Hashicorp.
+Note: This is Archlinux `packer`, not Hashicorp

 The purpose of this role is to install pre-reqs for ansible-packer and expose this module for use.